joaopedro08-dev/TecnoSeguranca/README.md

 ### 📱 Application
 Follow the steps below to install TecnoSegurança on your Android device:

-1. **Download the APK**: Go to the releases section on GitHub and download the `tecnosegurança.apk` file.
+1. **Download the APK**: Go to the releases section on GitHub and download the `tecnoseguranca.apk` file.
    <a href="https://github.com/joaopedro08-dev/TecnoSeguranca/releases/tag/v1.0">Click here</a>

 ---